cosmos/ibc-go/docs/ibc/apps/bindports.md

 Currently, ports must be bound on app initialization.
 In order to bind modules to their respective ports on initialization, the following needs to be implemented:

+> Note that `portID` does not refer to a certain numerical ID, like `localhost:8080` with a `portID` 8080.
+Rather it refers to the application module the port binds.
+For IBC Modules built with the Cosmos SDK, it defaults to the module's name and for Cosmwasm contracts it defaults to the contract address.

 1. Add port ID to the `GenesisState` proto definition:

    ```protobuf